HomeLatest NewsGovTechHyderabad Police deploys AI platform to monitor social media

 Contract includes high-performance servers

 The contract covers both software and hardware.
-BCSSL will supply, install and commission high-performance rack servers equipped with graphics processing units, which are specialised chips that can process the large volumes of data required for AI analysis far faster than standard computer processors.
+BCSSL will supply, install and commission high-performance rack servers equipped with graphics processing units, which are specialised chips that can process the large volumes of data required for AI analysis far faster than standard processors.

 The company did not disclose the contract value.
 BCSSL is listed on the Bombay Stock Exchange.